 - Survey staking

 - Geophysical exploration

 - Pipeline construction

 - Drilling

-- Wellhead work-overs
+- Wellhead workovers

 - Changes in well status

-- Anomalous occurrences (e.g., leaks, spills, accidents, etc.)
+- Anomalous occurrences (e.g., leaks, spills, accidents, noxious weeds, etc.)

-Data from this activity are used to estimate the probability of human intrusion by drilling for the WIPP performance assessment in support of compliance recertification applications every five years.
-In addition, observations of drilling activities adjacent to the WIPP site boundary are used to determine that no driller intrudes into the Land Withdrawal Area as described in Waste Isolation Pilot Plant Land Management Plan, DOE/WIPP-93-004.
+Data from this activity and the Delaware Basin Drilling Surveillance Program, are used to estimate the probability of human intrusion by drilling for the WIPP performance assessment in support of compliance recertification applications every five years.
+In addition, observations of drilling activities adjacent to the WIPP Site boundary are used to determine that no driller intrudes into the Land Withdrawal Area as described in Waste Isolation Pilot Plant Land Management Plan, DOE/WIPP-93-004.